Yahialqur/digitalSignage/README.md

-# Digital Signage Software
+# Digital Signage Software Prototype

 ## Overview
-This is a project I worked on to help a local mid-sized business.
+This is a prototype project I worked on to help a local mid-sized business.
 With over 20 branches they needed a software to manage their digital signage.
 This digital signage software enables centralized management of PowerPoint slides that are displayed on screens across multiple branch locations.
 The system includes an admin application for uploading slides, a server for processing and distributing them, and a client application at each branch to display the slides.

 ## Features